blackpintz/RPG-game/README.md

 ## Future Improvements.

-- Add a time delay between when the game ends ang when the leaderboard scene displays.
-The player can see a score but might be able to see if they survived even though they killed all the enemies.
+- Add a time delay between when the game ends and when the leaderboard scene displays.
+The player can see a score but might not be able to see if they survived even after they killed all the enemies.

 ## Built With